Skip to content

 • Three DPI levels: 800, 1200, 1600

-• Auto-sleep after a few minutes of idle
+• Auto-sleep after roughly 8 minutes idle

 • Compatible with Windows, Android, and macOS